 The student selection process is competitive and the best applicants are selected according to the following evaluation criteria:

-In addition to the compulsory application documents, applicants are requested to provide the following, additional documents:
+In addition to the compulsory application documents, applicants to the CCIS programme are requested to provide the following additional documents:

 - at least one original recommendation letter (preferably academic)

 - course descriptions of courses taken in relevant subject areas (see the subject lists above)

 - work certificates and certificates of other relevant achievements

 - copies of any publications